-Clinical experience is provided in settings where clients with chronic health problems have been identified.
-These settings include rehabilitation centers, a child development center, nursing homes, and acute care settings.
-These environments provide flexibility for students to implement changes for clients and acquire skills which will be utilized in other nursing courses.
-NSG 312 and NSL 312 must be taken concurrently.
+NSL 312 Laboratory: Clinical experience is provided in rehabilitation centers, nursing homes, and acute care settings.
+These environments provide flexibility for students to implement changes for clients and acquire skills, which will be utilized in other nursing courses.
+NSG 312 and NSL 312 must be taken concurrently, 5 credit hours.